 For many laboratories, testing for EGFR and BRAF mutations and ALK and ROS1 rearrangements involves individual standalone tests.
-Multiplex, massively parallel, so-called next-generation sequencing (NGS) of various sorts is rapidly being adopted as the standard approach to screening adenocarcinomas for oncogenic targets [III, A] [45, 49, 50, 56].
+Multiplex, massively parallel, so-called NGS of various sorts is rapidly being adopted as the standard approach to screening adenocarcinomas for oncogenic targets [III, A] [45, 49, 50, 56].
 Platform-specific, commercially available panels can cover genes of interest and provide a comprehensive, multiplex test for mutations and, in some cases, fusion genes.
+This multiplex approach is especially valuable, and more efficient, when the number of targets increases.
+Consequently, with emerging targets in advanced NSCLC such as HER2 and KRAS mutations and MET exon14 skipping mutations, such a multiplex approach is increasingly likely to be necessary.
+It is also worth noting that MET exon14 skipping mutations may be better identified using RNA as opposed to DNA sequencing, akin to our approach with fusion genes [56a, 56b].
 NGS will not address biomarkers that require testing at the protein level (requires IHC) and the question of whether NGS-detected fusion genes require an orthogonal test (IHC, FISH) for confirmation remains open.
 Whatever testing modality is used, it is mandatory that adequate internal validation and quality control measures are in place and that laboratories participate in, and perform adequately, external quality assurance schemes for each biomarker test [III, A].